Vinifera-Developers/Vinifera/docs/Mapping.md

 - The game now supports reading and using up to 32767 waypoints in scenarios.
 - Tutorial messages are now loaded from scenarios.
 This can be used to replace/update an existing entry from `TUTORIAL.INI`, or to add a new tutorial message index which can be used by trigger actions.
 - Remove a hardcoded limitation where the remap color of `Neutral` and `Special` could not be overridden in multiplayer games.
 Due to the inconsistencies between the official maps, values of `Grey` and `LightGrey` will be forced to `LightGrey`.
+- `[Basic]->SkipScore` is now considered when showing the multiplayer score screen.
+Setting to `SkipScore=yes` in the map file will now be all that is required for skip the score screen.

 ## Campaign Settings